kevkillion/The-Guinness-Advisor-Dashboard-Insta-Scrape/README.md

 # Files
 The following files were used in this project:

+- README.md: Description file outlining the project
-- extract.py: Python script for extracting data from Instagram using the Apify application
+- main.py: Python script for manipulating and cleansing data from exported Instagram data using the Apify application
-- clean.py: Python script for cleaning the extracted data using Pandas
+- geocode.py: Python script for enriching address information and identifying longitude and latitude coordinates
-- join.py: Python script for joining the cleaned data with geocoded addresses using Pandas
+- join.py: Python script for joining the cleaned data with geocoded addresses
-- final_instagram_guinnessadvisor.xlsx: The final cleaned data file
+- final_instagram_guinnessadvisor.xlsx: The cleaned data file
-- final_instagram_guinnessadvisor_geocoded.xlsx: The final geocoded data file
 - geocode_addresses.xlsx: The geocoded addresses file
+- final_instagram_guinnessadvisor_geocoded.xlsx: The final cleaned, geocoded data file
 - Instagram Guinness Advisor Dashboard.twbx: The Tableau dashboard file

 # Conclusion